When Is The Postal Service Responsible For A Fatal Car Accident?

 The victims’ estates subsequently sued the U.S. government under the FTCA.
 They alleged that the two mailboxes were built on brick, stone, and concrete supports in violation of federal postal regulations.
 More to the point, the estates argued that the Postal Service’s failure to notify the owners of the mailboxes of their “non-conforming installations” was negligent.

 The government argued the FTCA did not apply to the facts of this case and thus it was immune from lawsuit as a sovereign entity.
 A federal judge agreed and granted the government’s motion to dismiss.
 On appeal, the 11th Circuit upheld the trial court’s ruling.

 The problem, the appellate court explained, was that the FTCA only applies normal principles of state personal injury law to negligent federal actors.
 In other words, the estates had to identify some legal duty under state law–in this case Georgia–to get around sovereign immunity.
 But their argument was based on a purported failure to follow federal postal regulations.

 To put it another way, the FTCA only holds the government liable for negligence if a “private party” in the same situation could also be held responsible.
 That was not the case here.
 Georgia law did not recognize any cause of action based on an alleged failure to notify someone their mailbox was potentially dangerous.

 Contact a Florida Wrongful Death Attorney Today

 Anytime you want to pursue a personal injury case against the government, there are a number of additional procedural steps you need to follow.
 That is why it is crucial to consult with a qualified Delray Beach car accident lawyer before initiating any legal action.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.